Williamstown High School (West Virginia): Sports

 In 2021, the Williamstown boys' basketball team won the LKC Class "A" championship for the first time since 1962.

 Mascot, School Songs, and School Colors

 The fight song of WHS is set to the tune of the song "Washington and Lee Swing".

 The school's mascot is the Yellow Jackets, one among two West Virginia schools that use this mascot (see Moorefield High School).
 The colors are maroon and gold, colors also seen on the school's flag.

 Music Programs

 Band

 The "Pride of Williamstown" is Williamstown High School's marching band, The Pride accompanies Williamstown's Yellow Jackets to almost every football game, competes in several marching band competitions at 49 members as of 2022, and performs in local parades.
-The band went to Bands of America regional championships in the 1991 season.
-The band has also won numerous awards.
-After a dip in size and quality, the band has nearly doubled in size since 2019 thanks to current band director Mr. Jed Corra.
+The band went to a Bands of America regional championships in the 1991 season.
+The band had a dip in quality and size, but is growing and improving again.
 The Yellow Jacket Jazz Ensemble is Williamstown High School's jazz ensemble.
-It performs at concerts and attends ratings festivals.
+It performs at concerts.